Le Havre (The Harbor) – Codito Development Inc.

 Please send us your feedback and requests, and rate the game once you’ve bought it.

-Le Havre (The Harbor) Reviews
+Get Le Havre (The Harbor) on App Store

 Plays same as board game.
 Couple quirks – sawmill is supposed to save a lumber.
 When playing the computer its able to build regardless of the resource its short of.
 Its a fun game regardless.

-Great implementation of a great game!
+Great implementation of a great game.

 A flawless app of one of the best board games of a all time.

 Love board games and this one really packs a strategic punch!
-Great replay value!
+Great replay value.

 We had our Stone Age game we paid for deleted off our iPad.
 Thankfully this was still here.
 It took us three times playing it to fully develop a good strategy.
 The tutorial is great and overall just a great game.
 We are now going to complete the bundle and hope they are as good.